jfg956/mysql-server/jfg_brain_dump.md

 - https://mariadb.com/kb/en/replication-and-binary-log-status-variables/#binlog_bytes_written
 - https://mariadb.com/kb/en/replication-and-binary-log-status-variables/#binlog_commits

-I am just realizing that `BINLOG_COMMITS` might be redundant with the sum of below but it would still be good to have a "unified" counter on this.
+2024-08-02: I am just realizing that `BINLOG_COMMITS` might be redundant with the sum of below but it would still be good to have a "unified" counter on this.
 - https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Binlog_cache_disk_use
 - https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Binlog_cache_use
 - https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Binlog_stmt_cache_disk_use
 - https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Binlog_stmt_cache_use

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

+TODO / WIP: the table `binary_log_transaction_compression_stats` is not reliable, more to come...

+TODO: add link to below.
+- Table `binary_log_transaction_compression_stats` not reliable

 While researching this, and thanks to
 [LeFred post](https://lefred.be/content/query-and-transaction-size-in-mysql/),